fairmatic/fairmatic-sdk-spm/README.md

 5. Click **Finish**

+6. Add the `-ObjC` flag to the *Other Linker Flags* section of your target's build settings.

 ## SDK Documentation
 To get started with the iOS SDK integration, please refer to the SDK documentation [here](https://docs.fairmatic.com/ios/start)